JeremyPerson.com

 • Nordstrom never acquires other chains, because it is too difficult for those employees to break old habits.

-• Nordstrom employees are instructed to always make a decision that favors the customer before the company.
+• Nordstrom’s employees are instructed to always make a decision that favors the customer before the company.
 They are never criticized for doing too much for a customer; they are criticized for doing too little.

-• “If I take care of the customer the dollars will follow”
+• “If I take care of the customer, the dollars will follow”

-• Nordstrom believes that too many rules, regulations, paper work, and strict channels of communication erode employee incentive.
+• Nordstrom believes that too many rules, regulations, paperwork, and strict channels of communication erode employee incentive.

-• Nordstrom is informally organized as an “inverted pyramid” with the top positions occupied by customers and sales people.
+• Nordstrom is informally organized as an “inverted pyramid” with the top positions occupied by customers and salespeople.
 Every tier of the pyramid supports the sales staff.

-• The unconditional money back guarantee is designed for the 98% of customers who are honest.
+• The unconditional money-back guarantee is designed for the 98% of customers who are honest.

 • Employees have access to sales figures from all departments and stores in the chain, so they can compare their performances.